John Ferguson (newspaper proprietor): Career

 Ferguson began his journalistic career at Inverness.
 In 1861, he went to Colombo, Ceylon to join his uncle, J.M.
 Ferguson, who was the proprietor of The Ceylon Observer newspaper.
 In 1879 he was taken into partnership and the management of the newspaper devolved almost entirely on him.
 On the death of his uncle in 1892 he became sole proprietor.

 Described as "the doyen of British journalists in the East", for 36 years, he was Ceylon correspondent for the Times, having begun his connection with the newspaper in 1870 when he sent in a report about a ship-wreck off the Point de Galle.

 He was also the author of numerous publications.
 In 1863, he took over from his uncle the "Ceylon Handbook and Directory" which he grew to 1,800 pages, and was for many years regarded as the most useful book of its kind.
-In 1881, he founded the monthly journal the "Tropical Agriculturalist", and wrote several guidebooks about Ceylon including the "Illustrated Handbook of Ceylon", and "Ceylon in 1883", and provided information about Ceylon to the Encyclopedia Britannica.
+In 1881, he founded the monthly journal the "Tropical Agriculturalist", and wrote several guidebooks about Ceylon including the "Illustrated Handbook of Ceylon", and "Ceylon in 1883", and provided information about Ceylon to the Encyclopædia Britannica.
 He was Ceylon's representative at the St Louis Exposition in 1904.
 He was President of the Ceylon branch of the Royal Asiatic Society, and life member of the British Association, the Society of Arts, and the Royal Colonial Institute.

 In 1902, he was nominated as an unofficial member of the Ceylon Legislative Council, serving until his retirement in 1908.
 He was known for his promotion of education, and for his agitation against licensed opium shops and the spirit monopoly.